kai-lim/LondonGeneticsNetwork/annualmeeting.md

 For the poster competition, posters will be judged by an independent poster committee of London-based human geneticists.

-Poster submission deadline: **Tuesday 23rd November 2021 at 23:59pm**
+Poster submission deadline: **Sunday 28th November 2021 at 11:59pm**